EyePoint Pharmaceuticals Inc SVP & Chief Commercial Officer Davi

-On January 25, 2024, David Jones, the SVP & Chief Commercial Officer of EyePoint Pharmaceuticals Inc (EYPT, Financial), sold 11,900 shares of the company's stock.
+On January 26, 2024, David Jones, SVP & Chief Commercial Officer of EyePoint Pharmaceuticals Inc (EYPT, Financial), executed a sale of 26,017 shares in the company.
 The transaction was filed with the SEC and can be found through this SEC Filing.

 EyePoint Pharmaceuticals Inc is a biopharmaceutical company focused on developing and commercializing therapeutics for eye diseases.
 The company's portfolio includes treatments for conditions such as uveitis, diabetic macular edema, and other eye disorders.

-Over the past year, the insider has sold a total of 46,966 shares and has not made any purchases of the company's stock.
+Over the past year, the insider has sold a total of 72,983 shares and has not made any purchases.
+The recent sale by David Jones represents a continuation of this selling trend.

 The insider transaction history for EyePoint Pharmaceuticals Inc shows a pattern of insider activity.
-In the past year, there have been 3 insider buys and 20 insider sells.
+In the past year, there have been 3 insider buys and 22 insider sells.
+This data suggests a predominance of selling activity among insiders over the period.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.